 Milliman seeks to establish the Index Caps by purchasing long call FLEX Options on each Reference Index or corresponding ETFs with a strike price of such options approximately equal to the value of the respective Reference Index or corresponding ETF at the beginning of the Outcome Period, and writing call FLEX Options above the value of the Reference Index or corresponding ETF.
-Milliman purchases these FLEX Options with a portion of the Fund's net assets plus (i) the cash received from writing the put FLEX Option designed to create the Buffer, (ii) additional cash received by utilizing FLEX Options to create a put spread (the "Put Spread Strategy") on fixed income securities and/or one or more ETFs that provide exposure to fixed income securities, and (iii) yield expected to be received from the Collateral Portfolio.
-Milliman seeks to achieve the Put Spread Strategy for the Fund by writing a put FLEX Option on an underlying asset at a strike price at or lower than the underlying asset's market price or current value at the beginning of the Outcome Period, and buying a put FLEX Option on the same underlying asset at a lower strike price than the written put FLEX Option.
+Milliman purchases these FLEX Options with a portion of the Fund's net assets plus (i) the cash received from writing the put FLEX Option designed to create the Buffer, (ii) additional cash received by utilizing FLEX Options to create a put spread (the "Put Spread Strategy") on fixed income securities and/or one or more ETFs that provide exposure to fixed income securities at one withing a put FLEX Option on an underlying asset at a strike price at or lower than the underlying asset's market price or current value at the beginning of the Outcome Period, and bying a put FLEX Option on the same underlying asset at a lower strike price than the written put FLEX Option.

 The Index Caps represent the maximum rate of return in each Reference Index that an investor can achieve from an investment in the Fund over the Outcome Period.
 Milliman calculates the Index Caps based upon (i) its evaluation of prevailing market conditions on the first day of the Outcome Period and (ii) the total number of long call FLEX Options on each Reference Index or corresponding ETF that it is able to purchase at that time.
 Assuming current market conditions persist, Milliman expects that the Index Caps will be between the below ranges (both gross and net of Fund fees and expenses).
 Any fees or expenses imposed by your variable product, and any other expenses incurred by the Fund, will have the effect of further reducing each Index Cap.
-In addition, in certain market conditions, the performance of the Collateral Portfolio and the Put Spread Strategy could cause the Fund to underperform relative to the Reference Indices, which could further limit Fund gains below the Index Caps, notwithstanding any performance of the Reference Indices in excess of the Index Caps.
+In addition, in certain market conditions, the performance of the Collateral Portfolio and the Put Spread Strategy could cause the Fund to underperform relative to the Reference Indices, which could further limit Fund gains below the Index Caps.